 Royal Aberdeen Balgownie Links

-Balgownie is a true and tough Links golf course, with a classic Links layout cut between the sand dunes and back along a plateau.
+Balgownie is a true and tough Links golf course, with a classic Links layout cut between the dunes and back along a plateau.
 It is rated as having the best front nine of any Links golf course anywhere.

 The first Tees off in front of the raised clubhouse onto a wide fairway before dropping slightly downhill and the further into a deep hollow in front of the green.
 The raised green slope back and towards you and off to the left with the Aberdeen Beach immediately behind it.
 The following holes are a true reflection of what great natural terrain there is for Links golf with hardly any of the land touched or changed in any way.